Fediory/HVI-CIDNet/Readme.md

 </details>

 ## News 🆕
+- **2025.03.10** All weights are public at [Hugging Face](https://huggingface.co/papers/2502.20272).
+Special Thanks to Niels Rogge, Wauplin, and hysts.🔆
 - **2025.02.26** Congratulations!
 Our final-version paper "HVI: A New color space for Low-light Image Enhancement" has been accepted by **CVPR 2025**. 🔥
 - **2025.02.20** A test demo of our model is available on [Hugging Face](https://huggingface.co/spaces/Fediory/HVI-CIDNet_Low-light-Image-Enhancement_). 🤗
 - **2025.01.31** Update train code.
 Use random gamma function (enhancement curve) to improve cross-dataset generalization. 🔆